-Cher Scarlett is a Senior Software Engineer at Webflow* who taught herself to code and ended up turning her life around.
+Cher Scarlett is a Senior Software Engineer who taught herself to code and ended up turning her life around.
 Prior to Webflow she built a successful career working at companies such as USA Today and Starbucks.
 I was happy to talk her about her incredible life journey and her tips for breaking into web development.

 No, thank you for interviewing me!
 I’m honored.
 My name is Cher, and I’ve been a software engineer since 2006.
 I’ve worked at USA Today, Blizzard Entertainment, Starbucks, and now I’m at Webflow!
 I’m currently working in our design system, but the future is big and full of dreams.
 I’ve been learning graphics programming and animation!
 I think my long term goal is to get into CG animation or games.